shreyashreddyk/api-data-streaming/README.md

 - Call external APIs to fetch data
 - Stream the data into Kafka topics
-- Schedule the data processing workflow[^1]
+- Schedule the data processing workflow

 ### 3. Monitor Kafka streams

-Access the Kafka Control Center at `http://localhost:9021` to monitor topics, consumers, and data flow through the system.[^1]
+Access the Kafka Control Center at `http://localhost:9021` to monitor topics, consumers, and data flow through the system.

 ### 4. Submit the Spark streaming job